Simulation Game Playing Politics. Playing Games for the Practical Experience of Rational Choice Theoretical Concepts according to Michael Laver

 FRI 2nd July — SUN 4th July 2021 from 10am-5pm | Block Course Presence format, room HG 162 (mandatory)

 Curiousity for a different seminar format and playing games.
 Commitment for active participation, self responsibility and self organisation.
 Good command in English.

 Students have to write a short motivational letter why they would like to participate on the simulation game, and to indicate whether they are BA-students or MA-students.
 Therefore, prior application is mandatory via email: email@example.com or with the contact form here.
-Deadline for sending motivation for participation is FRI 30th October 2020.
+Deadline for sending motivation for participation is a day before Intro session takes place.
 The winners will be informed in time.

 Information on the Seminar